inveniosoftware/docs-invenio-rdm/docs/customize/vocabularies/affiliations.md

     on [http://127.0.0.1:15672/](http://127.0.0.1:15672/) (guest/guest).

-!!! info Fixtures currently do not support updates
+!!! info "Fixtures currently do not support updates"

     This means that once they are created, modifying the file and re-running the above command will have no effect.
 So make sure you have the correct configuration before